nevdullc/Promptetheus/README.md

 # Promptetheus

+This script is a work in progress, not quite working yet, the exexution is ok, but there are limitations to the current methods employed:

+openai.error.RateLimitError: You exceeded your current quota, please check your plan and billing details.

 Python scripting to process a list of prompts for openAI to process in a batch, providing output to a local file. chatGPT prompt:please help write a python script that takes a list of prompts as it's input argument, (a file name on the command line), the script should iterate